pypa/packaging.python.org/source/new-tutorials/installing-and-using-packages.rst

 There's more resources you can look at to learn about installing and using Python packages:

 ..
-TODO Link to additional guides and resources.
+TODO:: Link to additional guides and resources.

 If you find this approach isn't working well for you or your use case, you may want to explore these other approaches:

 ..
-TODO Link to alternatives
+TODO:: Link to alternatives

 If you're interesting in creating and distributing Python packages, see the tutorial on packaging and distributing packages.

 ..
-TODO Link to packaging tutorial when it exists.
+TODO:: Link to packaging tutorial when it exists.